Gruntfuggly/todo-tree/README.md

 **todo-tree.general.debug** (`false`)</br>
 Show a debug channel in the output view.

+**todo-tree.general.periodicRefreshInteval** (`0`)</br>
+Interval (in minutes) for automatically refreshing the tree.
+Set to '0' to disable, or to the number of minutes between refreshes. *Note: This is not typically needed as the tree will be refreshed when files change.*

 **todo-tree.general.automaticGitRefreshInterval** (`0`)</br>
 Polling interval (in seconds) for automatically refreshing the tree when your repository is updated.
 This will check if your repository HEAD has changed and trigger a rescan of the workspace if it has.
 This replaces the file watcher functionality.
 Set to '0' to disable, or to the number of seconds between checks.